My thoughts on the trip Hannah and I made to Auschwitz and Birkenau in 2009.

 The walk back to the gatehouse was a long one – all the way round two sides of the camp.
 We were tired, and hoped to cut across at various points, but couldn’t.
 So we came across at the front of the camp, which meant we were able to see and enter some of the few surviving wooden huts.
 It was hard to make out the conditions, save they looked like barns used to rear battery hens rather than places fit for human existence.
 Apparently it was in these huts that people were first placed in order to teach them the necessity of submission.

 And so we left somberly and reflecting.
 We had seen the pictures, read the words, seen the shells of the camps.
 We had seen no emaciated and frightened prisoners, we hadn’t witnessed or experienced any of their pain, humiliation and terror, and we had left to return to our comfortable, secure and liberated lives.
 But if such a visit has made us a little more resolute in our humanity, more compassionate and understanding of others, more humble, more grateful and more determined to do the right things to hold back the excesses of evil in this world, then it was worthwhile.
-And if others leave feeling the same, then a small part of that unimaginable ocean of suffering may not be in vain.
+And if others leave feeling the same, then a small pool of that unimaginable ocean of suffering may not be in vain.